 DAY FOUR – CORDOBA – RONDA

 Our day starts in the best possible way: A guided visit through the UNESCO World Heritage site that is the Mosque-Cathedral of Córdoba.
-Chances are high you might have stumbled upon pictures of candy cane-colored arches when searching for Andalucia.
-These are in fact part of the Mosque.
-Many people however do not know that in the very heart of the mosque lies … a cathedral.
+The Mezquita was built when Córdoba was the epicentre of Moorish rule.
+You might have caught some pictures online of the geometric maze of candy cane-colored arches that can be found inside.

-Although the itinerary says you will get a guided visit of Cordoba itself, it is really mostly about the mosque.
-There is not sufficient time to explore Cordoba, unfortunately!
+Although the itinerary says you will get a guided visit to Córdoba, 85% of your time is spent in and around the Mezquita.
+If you do want to walk the cobblestoned streets and browse the many little boutiques, make sure to do it the day before.
 Lunch is once again held onboard to the swaying of the train as it hurtles us to Ronda.

+Pulling into Ronda we traipse out to visit this little village straddling the Tajo de Ronda Gorge.
 The city visit to Ronda is a bit quick for my personal liking.
 I opted to skip visiting the bullfighting ring and instead peel away from the group to spend some time strolling through the little streets and hunting down the famous viewpoint of the bridge (pictured above).
+Dinner is held in the stunningly situated Parador of Ronda.

 MUST SEE IN RONDA: Historical Bridge of Ronda